Trade Ideas Review

 The backtesting tool is a convenient way to gauge the effectiveness of a scanner.
 While it may be difficult to input your exact strategy, you can get close enough to extract meaningful data.
 For example, if you plan to buy stocks for high-of-day breakouts with a 1:3 risk/reward, you could see how effective that would be over the long run using the backtester.

-The AI engine actively stalks the market to execute these trades complete with entries and exits as well as the reason for exits and type of strategy executed.
-The results are updated in real-time as users can piggyback on the trades or just watch and see.
+The AI engine actively stalks the market to execute these trades, complete with entries, exits, the reason for exits, and type of strategy executed.
+The results are updated in real-time so users can piggyback on the trades or just watch and see how they play out.
 You can analyze the entry and exit points to see how the artificial intelligence engine works, or you can simply analyze the trades to see which stocks hit Holly’s radar.

-Trades are reviewed in an end-of-day video blog from the Live Trading Room Recap daily.
-Overnight, Holly will run over a million simulated trades against over 45 different concepts to generate the most viable strategies to utilize the next morning.
-Holly provides a morning watchlist of the preferred strategies and stocks she will trade for the day and provides them in the AI Strategies Window for traders to follow throughout the day.
+Trades are reviewed in an end-of-day video blog from Trade Idea’s Live Trading Room recap.
+Overnight, Holly will run more than one million simulated trades using more than 45 different strategies to generate the most viable strategies to utilize the next morning.
+Holly provides a morning watchlist of the preferred strategies and stocks she will trade for the day.
+You can monitor these in the AI Strategies window.
 Holly outperformed the S&P 500 index five-fold with a 52% return versus 10% in 2016.

 Order Entry/Compatible Brokers